 Students in grades 9-12 get to think like Entrepreneurs and pitch their ideas in competition!

 This 6-week learning experience empowers high school students to think like entrepreneurs and create an idea for a unique business venture that supports the UN Sustainable Development Goals.
 Students will develop and test ideas through market research and prototyping, set goals, develop a business model canvas, and learn how to pitch their product or service.
 At the end of the 6 weeks, students will enter their business idea into a pitch competition alongside their peers.
-The top teams will be invited to pitch live at a Dragon’s Den-style virtual event.

 Registration